yoshimoriryu/myvanna/README.md

 -   **Data Source**: PostgreSQL
 -   **Environment Management**: Docker Compose

-The system is organized into a reusable core engine, a secure execution API, a multi-agent chatbot application, an idempotent data synchronizer, and a full integration test suite.
+The system is organized into a reusable core engine, a secure execution API, a multi-agent chatbot application, an idempotent data synchronizer, and a full, multi-layered test suite.

 <br>